 All of the carefully prepared talks, demonstrations and performances are idea-focused, and cover a wide range of subjects to foster learning, inspiration and wonder – and provoke conversations that matter.

-The European School has hosted the TEDx conference five times.
+The European School has hosted the TEDx conference six times.
 Every year our students have a chance to introduce their projects, findings, thoughts to the school community and invited students from other schools and universities.

 European School Classical Music Festival